graphile/graphile.github.io/src/pages/postgraphile/usage-cli.md

 * `--simple-collections [omit|both|only]`
   "omit" (default) - relay connections only, "only" - simple collections only (no Relay connections), "both" - both
 * `--no-ignore-rbac`
-  [RECOMMENDED] set this to excludes fields, queries and mutations that the user isn't permitted to access; this will be the default in v5
+  [RECOMMENDED] set this to exclude fields, queries and mutations that the user isn't permitted to access; this will be enabled by default in v5
+* `--no-ignore-indexes`
+  [RECOMMENDED] set this to exclude filters, orderBy, and relations that would be expensive to access due to missing indexes
 * `--include-extension-resources`
   by default, tables and functions that come from extensions are excluded; use this flag to include them (not recommended)
 * `--show-error-stack`